adengitstuff/fovusproj/README.md

 https://dev.d2pmm485td5mzr.amplifyapp.com/

 *(Note that there is a Sign-In component there as well.
-I plan to continue this project and integrate with Cognito and simply included it!)
+This is just the front-end component; I plan to continue this project and integrate with Cognito for experience with user pools, and included the front-end for now!)

 Step 2: Log into AWS Backend.
 Watch any services and monitor Cloudwatch, DynamoDB Table, S3, EC2, Lambdas, and more: